 Ocean Reef makes a variety of snorkel and scuba gear.
-The Aria mask is their contender in the full face snorkel mask area and it’s overall a great mask.
+The Ocean Reef Junior mask is their contender in the full face snorkel mask area and it’s overall a great mask.

-The mask is built with top of the line materials and will last for a long time.
+The Ocean Reef Aria full-face snorkeling mask is built with top of the line materials and will last for a long time.
 One of the more unique features of the mask is that the area covering your mouth and nose is made from semi-transparent material.
 This can allow a slightly better view if you look down.

-The mask does not have a built-in GoPro mount but you can purchase a mount as an accessory.
+The Ocean Reef Aria snorkeling mask does not have a built-in GoPro mount but you can purchase an action-camera mount as an accessory.
 The optional mount snaps over the snorkel and positions the video camera reasonably well.
 The position is not as good as on the Seaview 180 but slightly better than on the Easybreath.

 Another great (optional) feature of the Aria mask is that you can get an accessory that supports eye glasses in the mask.
 As you can imagine, using glasses with any snorkel or scuba mask is a challenge as the temples of the frame (the parts going to your ears) disturb the seal between he mask and your face.
 This will lead to leaking!

 A downside of the Aria is the price.
 It’s on the high end of the pricing range when you compare it to other full-face snorkeling masks.
 Overall, the high price is in our opinion not justified when you compare it to the other two full-face snorkeling masks listed above!